joe-stifler/TP-EM423/README.md

 * For the same points, find the deformations εx, εy, εz, γxy, γyz and γzx;
 * Check the safety coefficients referring to the Tresca Criterion and the von Mises Criterion.

-Following, we have the screenshots for the progam running:
+# Screenshots for the progam running:

 ![](screenshots.png?raw=true "Octave APP Screenshots")